mahdip72/CURL/README.md

 # CURL
-Unofficial implementation of CURL: Neural Curve Layers for Global Image Enhancement paper in pytorch.
+Unofficial pytorch implementation of [CURL: Neural Curve Layers for Global Image Enhancement](https://arxiv.org/abs/1911.13175) paper.
 I used many parts of the [official](https://github.com/sjmoran/CURL) repository to create this repo.
 Since the official repository has some limitation such as running in batch size of 1, I have greatly changed the original implementation in order to make it more usable.